-Community Church will have a designated child protection officer and a deputy who must undergo child protection training.
-It is the responsibility of this person to make themselves available for consultation by staff, volunteers, visitors, children and their families:
+• Community Church will have a designated Lead Safeguarding Children officer and a deputy who must undergo safeguarding children training.
+It is the responsibility of this person to make themselves available for consultation by staff, volunteers, visitors, children and their families;

-- The name of the designated officer and their duties will be displayed publicly so that everyone (including parents and carers) are aware of who to talk to if they have concerns; - All staff working with children will receive supervision from the CPO as and when required.
-Complete records will be kept of all supervision sessions including areas of discussion and agreed requirements for further training. - All personnel working with Children and/or young people will attend basic child protection training and well adhere to our dicipline guidelines (see apprendix 1); - All records of staff or regular volunteer personal information will be kept in a confidential file in a safe and secure place, furthermore all electronic records pertaining to staff or volunteers will be retained according to the Data Protection Policy. - Any allegation or concern about a child or adult will be dealt with in a confidential manner.
-No information will be shared with anyone other than those who need to know: - No member of staff will be left alone with a child where they cannot be observed by others, except in exceptional circumstances and with prior permission from the parent and CPO; however, this must be an exception and not a regular occurrence. - Unfamiliar visitors wandering around would be engaged by a member of the welcoming team. - We will constantly be alert to strangers. - There will always be at least two adults present with a group of children it is vital that the ratio of adult to child is adequate to ensure safety.
+- The names of the Safeguarding Children Team and their duties will be displayed publicly so that everyone (including parents and carers) are aware of who to talk to if they have concerns; - All staff working with children will receive supervision from the Safeguarding Children Team as and when required.
+Complete records will be kept of all supervision sessions including areas of discussion and agreed requirements for further training. - All personnel working with Children and/or young people will attend basic safeguarding children training and well adhere to our discipline guidelines (see appendix 1); - All records of staff or regular volunteer personal information will be kept in a confidential file in a safe and secure place, furthermore all electronic records pertaining to staff or volunteers will be retained according to the Data Protection Policy. - Any allegation or concern about a child or adult will be dealt with in a confidential manner.
+No information will be shared with anyone other than those who need to know; - No member of staff will be left alone with a child where they cannot be observed by others, except in exceptional circumstances and with prior permission from the parent and LSCO; however, this must be an exception and not a regular occurrence. - Unfamiliar visitors wandering around will be engaged with by a member of the welcoming team. - We will constantly be alert to strangers. - There will always be at least two adults present with a group of children it is vital that the ratio of adult to child is adequate to ensure safety.
 For children under 8 the ratio should be no less than 1:8; for children under 5 it should be no less than 1:6.
 For over 8 years old there are no guidelines so we advise a ratio of 1:10.
-If these ratios cannot be effectively met, the group in question will be cancelled. - We will ensure that the male and female toilets closest to the situation where Children's work occurs are monitored closely and that those toilets alone are used by children whilst under the care of Community Church. - The registration and collection of children from children's work is done in line with local operational procedures. - If a child is not collected after a session we will wait 30 minutes for a parent or carer to arrive.
-If the parent or carer cannot be contacted, staff should contact the relevant children's services, Duty Team or the police and request assistance. - For children in year 5 and under we require parents to have provided permission for each individual child to attend the children's work at Community Church.
+If these ratios cannot be effectively met, the group in question will be cancelled. - We will ensure that site specific toilet arrangements are in place for children.
+This is to be undertaken in consultation with the LSCO. - The registration and collection of children from children's work is undertaken in line with local operational procedures. - If a child is not collected after a session we will wait 30 minutes for a parent or carer to arrive.
+If the parent or carer cannot be contacted, staff should contact the relevant children's services, Duty Team or the police and request assistance. - For children under the age of 16 we require parents to have provided permission for each individual child to attend the children's work at Community Church this applies to all sites.
 Our registration form can be found in Appendix 2.
 This registration form covers consent for photography, assistance with toileting and emergency medical and dental treatment.